 Penalty for Deceptive Business Practices in Georgia

-A person who is convicted of using a deceptive business practice will be guilty of a misdemeanor.
+A person who is convicted of using a deceptive business practice in Georgia will be guilty of a misdemeanor.
 Misdemeanors come with a punishment of up to a $1,000 fine or one year in jail, or both.

 Lack of Knowledge: Evidence showing that the accused lacked knowledge that the weight incorrectly recorded quality or quantity could help obtain an acquittal in the case.
 However, ignorance of the fact that the weight or measure was inaccurate will not be a defense.